-When Board members receive complaints or requests for action from staff, students or members of the public, such information is to be conveyed to the President for action the Board member(s) will inform the President and direct the staff, students, or members of the public to the appropriate complaint policy.
+When Board members receive complaints or requests for action from staff, students or members of the public, the Board member(s) will inform the President and direct the staff, students, or members of the public to the appropriate complaint policy.
 Board members will not take action on complaints or requests.